kandelvijaya/kandelvijayacom/_drafts/2016-10-05-swift3-why-anyhashable-how-does-it-work-internally.md

 Hence, `Hashable` can only be used to contraint Generic Types but not be used as a Concrete Type.
 (For more on this `Generic` issue follow this **link**. ) Thus we need a **concrete type conforming to Hashable** that can fit into the Key of dictionary.
 We also need to enable heteregeneous collection because it needs to bridge to the Objective-C API NSArray and NSDictionary.
 Hence, we need a type erased container that confroms to `Hashable` to be used inplace of `NSObject`.
 That contianer is `AnyHashable`.

 # internals of AnyHashable
+If you already know **Boxing** (I mean data boxing.
+Very essential technique.) and have something else to do, you can stop here.

+Okay, seems like you want to do **Boxing**.
+Lets dig a little deep to see how and what `AnyHashable` does?
+Better yet, lets simulate a similar `Any2Hashable` together.

+## Boxing
+It is a technique of wrapping a Object inside another container type.
+It has nothing to do with `Decorator` pattern but you are on track.
+The best example of this is `Optional<Wrapped>` type.
+It takes anything and wraps it around with `Optional` enum.
+This gets rid of lots of assumptions we used to do in `Objective-C`.
+We will see how `AnyHashable` boxes in the following section.

 ### Step 1: Basic implementation
 Then a naive way to wrap this or box all Hashable conformed type would be such.